alisoncleonard/Structural-Replacement-Biosensor-Design/README.md

 *REQUIRED* options need to be filled in to fit your own specific project’s needs, while *OPTIONAL* options do NOT need to be filled in and can be left as is.
 The default settings in the optional options are what we have found to work well.

-*DOCKED TO SEQUENCE* and *GLYCINE SHAVED DOCKED* are both specified in the [grade_conformers] section.
+*DOCKED TO SEQUENCE* and *GLYCINE SHAVED DOCKING* are both specified in the [grade_conformers] section.
 Choose the method you wish to run and input the information required.
 Leave the section blank if you are not running that method.

 **Scripts to run:**
 Run each script separately and verify the output is as intended before proceeding to the next step.